dkooll/tmuxer.nvim/README.md

 `:TmuxSwitchSession`

-Lists all non-attached tmux sessions and allows switching between them or killing sessions with `<C-d>`
+Lists all non-attached tmux sessions with their windows as sub-items (for sessions with multiple windows).
+Select a session to switch to it, or select a specific window to jump directly to that window.
+Use `<C-d>` to kill sessions or windows.

 `:TmuxToggleArchive`